CaderIdris/Graddnodi/README.md

 ### Coefficients

 The coefficients obtained from the different calibrations are saved in Output/*run name*/*field*/*A vs B*.db.

-Each table in the field represents a different calibration technique.
+Each table in the comparison database represents a different calibration technique.
 Rows correspond to different combinations of secondary measurements (e.g x, x + RH, x + T$^2$)

 |Name|Definition|Data type|Possible values|Required?|